Meet our President…

 Dr. Marcus Cooper, MD

-Dr. Cooper is associated with Doctor’s Hospital, Nassau and has worked tirelessly to raise the level of medical facilities on Cat Island by creating Smith Bay Clinic to provide specialized medical services and more advanced technology to supplement the local clinics.
+Dr. Cooper is a board certified gastroenterologist with offices in Nassau and Grand Bahamas.
+He has deep roots on Cat Island and worked tirelessly to raise the level of medical facilities on Cat Island by creating Smith Bay Clinic, which will provide specialized medical services and more advanced technology to improve the health of Cat Islanders.

 Dr. Charles Hollander, MD

-Dr. Hollander serves as President of FCIU and co-leads CIU’s strategy for the preservation of Cat Island’s Marine Protected Areas A certified medical doctor also in the Bahamas, he regularly volunteers as a doctor at Old Bight Clinic.
+Dr. Hollander serves as President of FCIU and co-leads CIU’s strategy for the preservation of Cat Island’s Marine Protected Areas Dr. Hollander holds a medical license in the Bahamas and regularly volunteers at the Old Bight Clinic.

 Ms. Jennifer Johnson-Calari, CFA